Yiu-dororong/case-study-practice-1/README.md

 The stakesholders will mainly be the cofounders, and the marketing analytics team.

 ### Prepare
-Informed by Sršen, I am suggested to use the dataset from Kaggle, [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit)
+Informed by Sršen, I am suggested to use the dataset from Kaggle, [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit).
+The dataset originated from zenodo.org, and uploaded by a team RTI International researchers, and it is thought to be a reliable research organisation, so the dataset has a relatively high credibility.
+However, the data are gathered through distributed survey via Amazon Mechanical Turk, this may create a bias that people not using that platform cannot be observed, whiile the data is not current compared to the time this report is made.
+The dataset is downloaded and uploaded to RStudio for further process, backups are also made.

+#### Insepction
+The dataset contains two sets of data, including two one-month observations of 30 eligible Fitbit users' tracker data.
+They have a long format that each person may have multiple entries accross different points of time, so it requires some organisations later.
+Some of the information is missing too, for example, in the weightLogInfo_merged.csv, there are only 11 people's data, which is far from 30.
+Inside the table, some records are empty too, and these happened in other spreadsheets as well.

 ```
 install.packages('ggfortify')